opentap/OpenTap.Python/README.md

 - Documentation can be found at https://doc.opentap.io/OpenTap.Python
 - Example code is located in ```%TAP_PATH%\Packages\Python\MyExamplePlugin\```

+__Pythonnet__

+Pythonnet is used for integrating Python and C#.
+The original source can be found here: https://github.com/pythonnet/pythonnet/

-This work is based on a fork of [PythonNet](https://github.com/pythonnet/pythonnet/): https://github.com/rmadsen-ks/pythonnet
+This plugin depends on a fork of PythonNet: [PythonNet Fork](https://github.com/pythonnet/pythonnet/): https://github.com/rmadsen-ks/pythonnet

+- git commit: 338b01fac14e1f8a5882949970125fe817c2d8d3

 __Developers__
 - Lim Jing Huey